 On April 16, 2021, pursuant to an Agreement and Plan of Merger and Reorganization, dated November 11, 2020 (as subsequently amended, the "Merger Agreement"), by and among the Company, previously known as Akers Biosciences, Inc., XYZ Merger Sub, Inc., a wholly-owned subsidiary of the Company ("Merger Sub"), and MyMD Pharmaceuticals (Florida), Inc., a Florida corporation previously known as MyMD Pharmaceuticals, Inc. ("MyMD Florida"), Merger Sub was merged with and into MyMD Florida, with MyMD Florida continuing after the merger as the surviving entity and a wholly owned subsidiary of the Company (the "Merger").
-The Merger consideration included potential milestone payments to the pre-Merger MyMD Florida stockholders (the "Milestone Payments") payable in shares of the Company's Common Stock upon the achievement of certain market capitalization milestone events during the 36-month period immediately following the closing of the Merger.
+The Merger consideration included potential milestone payments to the pre-Merger MyMD Florida stockholders (the "Milestone Payments") payable in shares of the Company's Common Stock upon the achievement of certain market capitalization milestone events during the 36-month period immediately following the closing of the Merger (the "Milestone Period").
+On April 16, 2024, the Milestone Payments pursuant to the Merger Agreement.

-On November 11, 2020, in connection with entering into the Merger Agreement, MyMD Florida entered into the Supera Asset Purchase Agreement pursuant to which MyMD Florida agreed to acquire from Supera substantially all of the assets (including all rights to Supera-CBD) and certain obligations of Supera in consideration of the issuance to Supera of an aggregate of 13,096,640 shares of MyMD Florida Common Stock.
-As partial consideration for such assignment, Supera has granted to SRQ Patent Holdings II, LLC a royalty with respect to product sales and other consideration arising from the assigned intellectual property.
+On November 11, 2020, in connection with entering into the Merger Agreement, MyMD Florida entered into an Asset Purchase Agreement with Supera, pursuant to which, MyMD Florida agreed to acquire from Supera substantially all of the assets (including all rights to Supera-CBD) and certain obligations of Supera in consideration of the issuance of an aggregate of 13,096,640 shares of MyMD Florida Common Stock to Supera.
+As partial consideration for such an assignment, Supera granted to SRQ Patent Holdings II, LLC a royalty with respect to product sales and other consideration arising from the assigned intellectual property.

 The Company previously owned, through its subsidiary Cystron Biotech, LLC ("Cystron"), an exclusive license from Premas Biotech PVT Ltd. ("Premas") with respect to Premas' vaccine platform for the development of a vaccine against COVID-19 and other coronavirus infections.
-On April 16, 2021, pursuant to the Contribution and Assignment Agreement, dated March 18, 2021 (the "Contribution Agreement") by and among the Company, Cystron, Oravax Medical, Inc. ("Oravax") and, for the limited purpose set forth therein, Premas, the Company caused Cystron to contribute substantially all of the assets associated with its business of developing and manufacturing Cystron's COVID-19 vaccine candidate to Oravax.
+On April 16, 2021, pursuant to a Contribution and Assignment Agreement, dated March 18, 2021 (the "Contribution Agreement") by and among the Company, Cystron, Oravax Medical, Inc. ("Oravax") and, for the limited purpose set forth therein, Premas, the Company caused Cystron to contribute substantially all of the assets associated with its business of developing and manufacturing Cystron's COVID-19 vaccine candidate to Oravax (the "Contribution Transaction").
 Oravax is pursuing the development of the COVID-19 vaccine candidate.
-MyMD's interest in Oravax consists of 13% of Oravax's outstanding shares of capital stock and the rights to a 2.5% royalty on all future net sales.
-MyMD has evaluated several options with respect to its interest in Oravax, including a potential distribution of Oravax shares to the MyMD shareholders.
+The Company's interest in Oravax consists of 13% of Oravax's outstanding shares of capital stock and the rights to a 2.5% royalty on all future net sales.
+The Company has evaluated several options with respect to its interest in Oravax, including a potential distribution of Oravax shares to the Company's stockholders.
 This would make Oravax a publicly held company.
-In addition, MyMD currently has the right to designate a member of the board of directors of Oravax, pursuant to which Mr. Joshua Silverman, our Chairman of the Board, has been designated to serve as a director of Oravax.
+In addition, TNF currently has the right to designate a member of the board of directors of Oravax, pursuant to which Mr. Joshua Silverman, our Chairman of the Board, has been designated to serve as a director of Oravax.